 Protecting Chinese white dolphins

-The December 2017 upgrading of the Chinese white dolphin’s IUCN Red List status from near-threatened to vulnerable adds greater urgency to the need for the government to establish additional marine parks and act on marine traffic mitigation measures.
+The December 2017 upgrading of the Chinese white dolphin’s IUCN Red List global conservation status from near-threatened to vulnerable adds greater urgency to the need for the Hong Kong government to establish additional dolphin protected areas and act on marine traffic mitigation measures.